Etisalat

+e&, formerly Etisalat, is an Emirati state-owned telecommunications company.
+It is currently the 16th largest in the world by subscribers.

-On 31 December 2021, etisalat reported consolidated revenue of AED53.3 billion and net profits of AED11.1 billion.
+On 31 December 2021, Etisalat reported consolidated revenue of AED 53.3 billion and net profits of AED 11.1 billion.
 The total market capitalization of the company currently is AED329 billion.
+In May 2023, Etisalat reported revenue of AED 13 billion for Q1.